-As part of the LGBT community myself, I can tell you from experience that representation for LGBT kids can be and frequently is absolutely life-changing as they grow into confident, valued adults.
+As part of the LGBT community myself, I can tell you from experience that representation for LGBT kids can be and frequently is absolutely life-changing as they grow into confident,

-By Amy Rose Capetta
+By A.R.
+Capetta

 Rainbow Boxes is a charitable initiative to connect LGBTQIA fiction with readers across the United States.

-Rainbow Boxes co-founders Cori & Amy Rose
+Rainbow Boxes co-founders Cori & A.R.

-By Amy Rose Capetta
+By A.R.
+Capetta

 In 2015, it seemed like there was a slowly growing list of excellent YA books with central LGBTQ main characters–but there were clearly still barriers making it difficult for readers, especially teen readers, to find them.

 If there is one thing that seventeen-year-old Rain knows and knows well, it is survival.
-Caring for her little brother, Walker, who is “Touched,” and losing the rest of her family to the same disease, Rain has long had to fend for herself on the bleak,
+Caring for her little brother, Walker, who is “Touched,” and losing the rest of her family to the same disease,